zuoerfeng/3Dsim/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-This project is managed by Hust-WNLO
+This project is managed by Hust-WNLO.

-For more information, please visit 3Dsim homepage.
+For more information, please visit [3Dsim homepage](https://github.com/zuoerfeng/3Dsim/blob/master/3Dsim_debug_log.pdf).